When simple tasks are disrupted by dizziness and loss of balance

 The vestibular system is your balance and motion center.
 Its primary function is to tell the brain where the head is in space.
 It also helps to stabilize your vision while your head is moving.
 Vestibular Rehabilitation Therapy (VRT) is the process of training the vestibular system to work more efficiently to reduce dizziness and improve balance.
 VRT has been shown to be very effective for many people with dizziness and balance disorders.

-Physical therapists in the CHI Health Balance and Vestibular program are specially trained to assess how the sensory and motor parts of the human balance system work together to control balance.
+Physical therapists in the CHI Health Balance and Vestibular program are specially trained to assess how the parts of the human balance system work together to control balance.
+Based on testing the inner ear, eyes/vision, and joint position sense (proprioception) results, the physical therapist will work with your physician to customize treatment for to help reduce dizziness and improve balance.
 Sensory tests assess these three systems that contribute to balance control:

 - Inner ears